Zhxrick/zhxrick/README.md

 - 📫 Feel free to contact me at zharickdonado848@gmail.com or +57 3242828122.

-- 💼 I have experience designing applications in Dart with Flutter and basic web in Ruby on Rails.
+- 💼 I have experience designing applications in Dart with Flutter.

 <!--Intro end-->